realworldocaml/book/en/sexprs.md

 This can be very useful in designing config file formats that are both reasonably terse and easy to generate and maintain.
-It can also be useful for backwards compatibility: if you add a new field to your config record, but you make that field optiona, then you should still be able to parse older version of your config.
+It can also be useful for backwards compatibility: if you add a new field to your config record, but you make that field optional, then you should still be able to parse older version of your config.